 Picture

-This model is capable of displaying a native 1080p image and can take in a 4K source.
+This model is capable of displaying a native 1080p image and can take in a 4K media source.
 The brightness level is relatively impressive for an LED projector, with a rating of 600 ANSI lumens.
-This will actually let you use the machine during a wider range of room lighting.
+This will actually let you use the machine during a higher range of ambient room lighting.

 Wireless

-This model has wireless functionality to stream content from your smartphone and tablets.
+The YG600 Plus has wireless functionality to stream content from your smartphone and tablets.
 Using this feature is a great way to share photos, videos, and more.
-Just start casting and your device’s screen will be mirrored.
+Just start casting and your device’s screen will be mirrored onto your projector’s image.

 For the best performance, be sure to connect both devices to a 5Ghz network band on your home router if it’s supported.
-I should mention that most video apps have copyright protection and can’t be shared this way, on any projector.
-You’ll need to use some sort of media stick such as a Roku or Amazon Fire TV for these apps.
+I should mention that most video apps have copyright protection and can’t be shared via mirroring, on any projector.
+You’ll need to use some sort of media stick such as a Roku or Amazon Fire TV for these video apps.

 If you’re interested in using wireless speakers or headphones you can pair them to this projector as well.
-This model actually supports Bluetooth 6.0 for the latest compatibility.
+This model actually supports Bluetooth 6.0 for more modern compatibility.

 Audio